dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 );
 ```

+3. Run the script by pressing the ctrl + e key combination or pressing the play button at the top of the panel.
+4. This "staging" table allows us to review and change anything before moving or using it to append to or upsert into the existing dimension tables and supports type 1,2, and 3 SCD.

 Let's also bring in another table, which will be used for later using the same method.

+1. In the previously opened ***SQL Script*** type or copy the following code into the window.

 >**NOTE**: Don't forget to change the ***datalakexxxxxx*** with the name of your datalake name in both the ```FROM``` and the ```ERRORFILE``` elements below.

+3. Run the script by pressing the ctrl + e key combination or pressing the play button at the top of the panel.

 ```sql
 COPY INTO dbo.StageCustomer